llefranc/42_lem-ipc/README.md

         git clone https://github.com/llefranc/42_lem-ipc

-2. `cd` into the root directory and run `make`
+2. `cd` into the root directory and run `make` or `make debug` for additional logs

         cd 42_lem-ipc
         make

-3. Run several time `lemipc` in different terminals with a team number between 0 and 7.
+3. Run several time `lemipc` in different terminals with a team number between 0 and 7

 		# Two players in team 1 vs one player in team 2, and the graphic mode
 		./lemipc 1
 		./lemipc 1
 		./lemipc 2
 		./lemipc 0   # graphic mode

 ## Modes